hafen/trelliscopejs_old/Routes.md

 * The router page will pull in all 'routes' and organize them accordingly.
 * Each page will not know about eachother, except for through the router.

+* using a hash system doesn't prevent future use of regular urls if a server was provided.

 # Base Url

 may need to follow pattern: /s/*:groupName*/*:projectName*